The Psychological Fitness-for-Duty Examination: What every police officer should know

 In general, FFD referral questions should be as specific as possible,

-“Officer Jones seems to be depressed and this is interfering with his police work,”but rather:
+- “Officer Jones seems to be depressed and this is interfering with his police work,”

 Current guidelines by the International Association of Chiefs of Police (IACP) require that the evaluator be a licensed psychologist or board certified psychiatrist with law enforcement experience.
 The guidelines, however, do not specify how much experience is sufficient and there is as yet no generally accepted formal credentialing for police psychologists as a distinct professional specialty.
 Thus, the level of law enforcement training and/or experience of these clinicians may vary considerably from agency to agency.